Heavy quark polarization anisotropy as a novel probe of fireball geometry: Summary and outlook

-{\it 5.
-Summary and outlook:} In this letter, we have introduced heavy-flavor polarization harmonics as a new class of observables sensitive to the spatial anisotropy of the fireball produced in relativistic heavy-ion collisions.
+In this letter, we have introduced heavy-flavor polarization harmonics as a new class of observables sensitive to the spatial anisotropy of the fireball produced in relativistic heavy-ion collisions.
 Using a rotational Brownian motion framework, we established a direct connection between polarization harmonics and the initial-state spatial eccentricities, demonstrating that heavy-flavor polarization anisotropies provide a sensitive and complementary probe of early-time collision geometry.
 Unlike flow harmonics, which originate from collective momentum anisotropies generated by hydrodynamic expansion, polarization harmonics arise from path-length–dependent spin depolarization and therefore probe the initial geometry through an entirely different physical mechanism.
-We presented quantitative estimates of the second polarization harmonic associated with the recently observed $D^{*+}$ meson spin alignment reported by the ALICE Collaboration, illustrating the phenomenological relevance of the proposed observable.
+We presented quantitative estimates of the second (elliptic) polarization harmonic associated with the recently observed $D^{*+}$ meson spin alignment reported by the ALICE Collaboration, illustrating the phenomenological relevance of the proposed observable.
+The proposed polarization harmonics establish spin as a new tomographic probe of the geometry of the quark–gluon plasma, complementary to flow, jet quenching, and femtoscopy.

 The present analysis is formulated within a minimal framework that assumes a static fireball characterized by a constant average temperature, allowing us to isolate the essential physics underlying polarization harmonics.
-Accordingly, the numerical values reported here are intended to provide qualitative, order-of-magnitude guidance rather than precision predictions.
-A fully quantitative description will naturally require embedding the spin dynamics within a realistic hydrodynamic evolution of the medium.
+Accordingly, the numerical values reported here are intended to provide a qualitative, order-of-magnitude guidance and proof-of-principle study rather than precision predictions.
+A fully quantitative description will require embedding the spin dynamics in a realistic hydrodynamic background, including the time dependence of the temperature, magnetic field, heavy-quark momentum, and path length.
+Such effects are expected to modify the overall magnitude of the harmonics, but not the qualitative relation between polarization anisotropies and the initial geometry.
 In addition, a first-principles, field-theoretic determination of the heavy-quark spin relaxation time $\tau_s$ in the presence of external magnetic fields, as well as the inclusion of time-dependent heavy-quark energy loss from collisional and radiative processes in dynamical simulations, will be important for refining the quantitative extraction of the polarization harmonics $p_n$.
 These extensions are left for future work.